 Now let’s take a look at some of the best mudras for the mind.

-As I mentioned, the Ushas mudra is a very simple mudra.
+This one is very simple.
 In fact, there are only three steps to doing it.

 - The right thumb should be pushing on the left thumb gently

 - Women should adjust the position ever so slightly so that the right thumb is between the left thumb and index finger.

 The photo of me below shows the correct hand position.

 The Ushas mudra benefits you by opening your chakras.
 It raises energy levels in the second chakra, the sacral chakra, which is the chakra for creativity and sexuality.
 This energy is essential for happiness and mental alertness.
 It gives you that “get up and go” attitude.